DISA-platform/transcale/README.md

 transcale
 =========

 Transfering socio-economic data from one scale to another.
+Good luck !